Anyboard/anyboard/anypawn/README.md

 ![Photo](imgs/tokens.png)

 ## Demo Application
-See [demo app](../games/demo-anyPawn) for a simple demonstrator of the capabilities of AnyPawn.
+See [anyPawn demo app](../games/demo-anyPawn) for a simple demonstrator of the capabilities of AnyPawn.

 ## Fundamentals